 The Search function will present first posts or pages with the higher search weight.

-It is possible to include Archived content from the Greenpeace collection in the Internet Archive among the P4 search results, allowing users to decide whether to view historical pages from P3 (or previous versions of Greenpeace websites) or not.
+It is possible to include Archived content from the Greenpeace collection in the Internet Archive among the P4 search results, allowing users to access historical content from P3 (or previous versions of Greenpeace websites).

-KEY INFO – This is a Minimum Viable Product (MVP) of a basic integration of Greenpeace archives into P4.
-Help the team improve it by adding all requirements!
+KEY INFO #1 – This is a Minimum Viable Product of the basic integration of Greenpeace archives into P4.
+Help the team improve it by adding your requirements!

-If the setting above is checked, users performing a search will be presented the option to include archived content among the P4 search results or not.
+If the setting to Include archived content in Search for… is checked, users performing a search will be presented the option to include archived content among the P4 search results or not.
 Here’s how this will happen:

 Search keys, subdirectories and language variations will be maintained when browsing the WayBack Machine archive subdirectory.
 This means that:

 We recommend to run some tests before activating the “Archived content” integration for all users.